Myth – The SPF in my makeup is enough

 Myth – Certain chemicals in sunscreen makes them more dangerous than skipping them

 Fact – You may have heard claims that certain sunscreen ingredients can be carcinogenic or have oestrogen-like effects on the body.
 While this is a controversial area, most dermatologists agree that there are no studies that demonstrate this.
-Bottom line: The ultimate experiment is done every weekend at the beach when tens of millions of people use sunscreen, if it was so unhealthy, we’d know by now.
+Bottom line: The ultimate experiment is done every weekend at the beach when tens of millions of people use sunscreen.
 The benefits far outweigh the suspicions.

 Myth – I don’t need sunscreen if it’s not peak hours between 10am-2pm